GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/project/project-sandbox/securitycontrols.md

 * SC‑7(5) -BOUNDARY PROTECTION | DENY BY DEFAULT / ALLOW BY EXCEPTION:

     GCP VPC comes with default ingress deny all rule and a default egress allow all rule.
 This package replaces the default route to access the internet with a default route that requires that resources configure a network tag "internet-route" to be able to access the internet.
-This implement "deny by default" for internet access.
+This implements "deny by default" for internet access.

 ## Guardrail 12 - Marketplace should be locked down to only approved software
 * n/a to this package